mtumilowicz/java11-category-theory-powerset-poset-product/README.md

     }
 }
 ```
-note that we cannot give projections, but we know that
+note that we cannot implement projections, but we know that
 they exists (proof above).